 - Breast cancer that is triple negative and has the PD-L1 protein.
 It is used with paclitaxel albumin-stabilized nanoparticle formulation in adults whose cancer is locally advanced, metastatic, or cannot be removed by surgery.¹

 - Non-small cell lung cancer that has metastasized.
 It is used:

 - In adults whose disease has gotten worse during or after treatment with platinum chemotherapy.
-For patients whose cancer has a mutation in the epidermal growth factor receptor (EGFR) gene or anaplastic lymphoma kinase (ALK) gene, atezolizumab is used if their disease has gotten worse after treatment with FDA-approved therapy for these mutations.
+For patients whose cancer has a mutation in the EGFR gene or ALK gene, atezolizumab is used if their disease has gotten worse after treatment with FDA-approved therapy for these mutations.

 - With bevacizumab, paclitaxel, and carboplatin as first-line therapy in adults with non-squamous disease without a mutation in the EGFR gene or ALK gene.

 - Small cell lung cancer.
 It is used with carboplatin and etoposide as first-line therapy in adults with extensive-stage disease.

 - Urothelial carcinoma (a type of bladder cancer) that is locally advanced or has metastasized.
 It is used in:

 - Adults whose cancer has the PD-L1 protein and cannot be treated with cisplatin.¹